 In Angela Chen’s 2020 book, Ace: What Asexuality Reveals About Desire, Society, and the Meaning of Sex, Julie Sondra Decker, a writer and source for the book, compares the definition of asexuality to that of a person who does not enjoy arts and crafts.
 For example, somebody who loves arts and crafts may refer to themselves as a crafter but somebody who doesn’t feel driven by crafts would never think to define themselves as a non-crafter.
 “We’re whole people who just lack that ‘driving force,’” Decker tells Chen in an interview.
 “It’s understandable in the same way that it’s understandable that someone doesn’t have ‘crafts’ as their driving force.”
 It is not important for her to identify as a “non-crafter,” she argues, but asexual people are inherently defined in relation to something they don’t experience: sexual attraction.

 So what does it look like to celebrate asexuality and the self-discovery process for something it is, rather than something it isn’t?

-Asexual joy, often stemming from the clarity that can accompany the realization that one is ace (a shortened term for asexual identities), looks different for everybody.
-For some, like Marshall Blount, a 30-year-old ace activist from Pennsylvania, ace joy is baking cakes — a widespread symbol of the ace community online, based on the notion that the dessert is better than sex — with his mother and sharing them with the internet.
+Asexual joy, often stemming from the clarity that can accompany the realisation that one is ace (a shortened term for asexual identities), looks different for everybody.
+For some, like Marshall Blount, a 30-year-old ace activist, ace joy is baking cakes — a widespread symbol of the ace community online, based on the notion that the dessert is better than sex — with his mother and sharing them with the internet.

 For Javay Fraser, a 25-year-old from Brooklyn, joy is welcoming other aces into the community at IRL events: “Encouraging someone who’s still trying to get into [asexuality], like a little bit of a baby ace, ‘Hey, come on, join us.
 This is your family, this is your home.
 Make yourself comfortable.’”